jimboca/ISYHelper/README.md

 The program will record all information and errors in the log file, to see any errors run 'grep ERROR isyhelper.log'

+If you start in a terminal like shown and close the terminal then isyhelper will exit.
+If you want it to stay running after closing the terminal, start it with:
+  - ./isyhelper.py > ihs.log 2>&1 &
+This will be fixed in a future version...

 ## Run on startup
 - sudo nano /etc/rc.local
 - Add this line before the 'exit 0' at the end, where /home/pi is the location you downloaded to.